IST356M001SP25/assignment-04-GwonwooC/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignement help me to understand pandas helper functions for column extraction, data filtering, and file handling.